Adventure Tourism Market Expected to Surge with 19.5% CAGR, Projected to Exceed $2 Trillion by 2032

 On the basis of type of traveler, the couple segment was the largest and the fastest-growing market segment in 2022.

-WILMINGTON, NEW CASTLE, DELAWARE 19801 USA, UNITED STATES, July 17, 2024 /EINPresswire.com/ -- According to a new report published by Allied Market Research, titled, “Adventure Tourism Market Size, Share, Competitive Landscape and Trend Analysis Report by Type, by Activity, by Type of Traveler, by Age Group, by Sales Channel: Global Opportunity Analysis and Industry Forecast, 2023-2032".
+PORTLAND, 5933 NE WIN SIVERS DRIVE, #205, UNITED STATE, July 19, 2024 /EINPresswire.com/ -- According to a new report published by Allied Market Research, titled, “Adventure Tourism Market Size, Share, Competitive Landscape and Trend Analysis Report by Type, by Activity, by Type of Traveler, by Age Group, by Sales Channel: Global Opportunity Analysis and Industry Forecast, 2023-2032".
 The global adventure tourism market size was valued at $324.9 billion in 2022, and is projected to reach $2 trillion by 2032, growing at a CAGR of 19.5% from 2023 to 2032.
 The report provides a detailed analysis of the top investment pockets, top winning strategies, drivers & opportunities, market size & estimations, competitive landscape, and changing market trends.

 𝐃𝐨𝐰𝐧𝐥𝐨𝐚𝐝 𝐒𝐚𝐦𝐩𝐥𝐞 𝐏𝐚𝐠𝐞𝐬 𝐨𝐟 𝐑𝐞𝐬𝐞𝐚𝐫𝐜𝐡 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰 @https://www.alliedmarketresearch.com/request-sample/1604